 Activities we undertake

-- Hazel coppicing - producing woodland craft and allotment materials and hedging stakes and to benefit the spring flowers
+Producing woodland craft and allotment materials and hedging stakes and to benefit the spring flowers Meadow management

-- 5km of Wirral's hedgerow restored by layering or planting.
-Some of the group are award-winning hedge layers!
+Over 5km of Wirral's hedgerow restored by layering or planting.
+Some of our group are award-winning hedge layers!

-- An active hazel coppice system: benefiting the spring flowers, providing hedging stakes and woodland craft materials
+An active hazel coppice system created: benefiting the spring flowers, providing hedging stakes and woodland craft materials